 Inspect the Oil

-Before you start using a portable compressor device, it is pertinent to check the oil level if it is not oil-free.
+Before you start using a air compressor device, it is pertinent to check the oil level if it is not oil-free.
 This applies to the piston-type compressors.
 The oil allows lubricates the machine and ensures the smooth running of this device.
 Check the oil level by looking at the oil gauge at the body of the compressor.
 An alternative way is to remove the oil cap filler and top the compressor oil until it comes up to the full mark.
 Ensure that you check the oil after each use.

 Connect the Hose to the Regulator Valve